 For the Chicken Yakhni:

-- Lastly, add the water and spice ball to the Instant Pot.
-Secure the lid and cook on manual high pressure for 20 minutes with a 10-minute natural release.
+- Nestle the spice ball with whole spices into the pot.
+Secure the lid and set it to manual high pressure for 20 minutes with a 10-minute natural release.

-- Warm ghee in a Dutch Oven over low-medium heat and add the onions.
-Cook until they are golden brown and crispy, for about 20-25 minutes.
+- Warm ghee in a preheated Dutch Oven over low-medium heat and add the onions.
+Sauté until the onions are golden brown and crispy, for about 20-25 minutes.

-- While the onions cook, wash the basmati rice until the water runs clear.
-Then, add the rice to a bowl and cover it with water to soak it for at least 30 minutes.
+- Meanwhile, wash the rice through a fine mesh strainer until the water runs clear.
+Transfer the rice to a large bowl, cover it with water, and soak it for at least 30 minutes.

-- Remove the onions from the pan with a slotted spoon, and set them aside to drain.
-In the same pot, saute cumin seeds and green chilies until they begin sputtering.
+- Remove the onions with a slotted spoon and transfer them to a plate with paper towels.
+In the same pot, sauté the cumin seeds and green chilies until they sputter.
+Stir in the ginger and garlic and cook for 1-2 minutes.

 Shahzad